What is our mentorship program?

 What is the program’s structure?

-The mentorship program spans 10 weeks, with each week exploring a unique theme.
+The mentorship program spans 16 weeks (eight weeks in the fall semester and eight weeks in the winter semester), with each week exploring a unique theme.
 Once students register, they will be put into a group of about 10 first-year students from different backgrounds; different faculties, residences/off-campus, and programs.
 Each group will be paired with two upper year Team Leaders for the term.
 The upper-year students you connect with will also be available to support you outside of the program, as well as following its completion.
 Spark strives to help incoming students find a supportive community on campus by connecting them to upper-year students, and to each other.

-Your group will have the same meeting time and day each week (one night between Mon-Thurs, 6:30-8pm) where you will explore a unique theme related to university success.
+Your group will have the same meeting time and day each week (one afternoon or evening between Monday and Thursday, from 1:30-2:30 pm or 5:30-6:30pm) where you will explore a unique theme related to university success.
 You will have the opportunity to indicate your session night preference when registering for the program, and we will do our best to accommodate your schedule!